JaminMartin/pyet-mc/README.md

 20  5.861968   92.188550 -9.000000e+01       Y
 ```
 As we can see, some of the yttrium ions have been replaced by samarium ions, as expected.
 We can now calculate our interaction component for each random doping configuration.
 This is handled by the sim method, which currently is referred to as sim_single_cross as it is the only implemented method at the time of writing.
-However, it is possible to add your own by wrapping distance_method described above for cooperative processes, for example.
+However, it is possible to add your own by wrapping 'distance_method' described above for cooperative processes, for example.

 ```python
 interaction_components2pt5pct = crystal_interaction.sim_single_cross(radius=10, concentration = 2.5, interaction_type='QQ', iterations=20)